-The observation of the Magellanic System, to take place at airmasses above 1.6 for less then 3 consecutive hours to execute once an OB in each filter, will be mostly obtained from August to January, inclusive, of each year.
+The observation of the Magellanic System will be mostly obtained from August to January, inclusive, of each year.
 Therefore, before the next 6-months observing season begins we will have analysed the data of the previous observing season and we will have delivered the data to the ESO archive.
-These will be discussed in a yearly meeting where we will access the progress of the survey as well as define the writing and publication of early-survey results.
-According to this time-scale we plan to also release the result of ASTs 6 months after each public data release while, further data products will be available within a year after the completion of the survey.
+These will be discussed in a yearly meeting where we will assess the progress of the survey as well as define the writing and publication of early-survey results.
+According to this time-scale we plan to also release the result of PSF photometry and ASTs 6 months after each public data release while, further data products (including a refined global astrometry and photometry) will be available within a year after the completion of the survey.

-Project mid-term approximately corresponds to the expected completion of the VST observations.
-Therefore it is essential that we maximise the scientific output from these surveys.
-During the following years much will be learned from their unique combination.
+During the following years much will be learned from the combination between VMC data and those from other surveys (e.g. optical and kinematics).
 As soon as the first data (images and catalogues) will be available sub-groups, as defined in the original proposal, will begin testing and upgrading analysis routines (i.e. cross-correlation algorithms, artificial star tests, light-curve analysis, cluster analysis, nebulae characterisation, etc...) to perform efficiently and up to expectations with the VMC data.
-The ESO observing plan review will coincide with project mid-term.
-At this stage we plan to combine multi-epoch images in the same filter to increase the sensitivity (detect faint sources); the corresponding catalogue will be released by the end of the semester following the end of P82 observations.